Post & Core Root Canal Therapy - Southlake, TX

-Post and core is a procedure in which a metal component of an extensive tooth repair is required to rebuild a tooth in order to provide proper support for a crown.
+Post and core root canal therapy in Southlake is a procedure in which a metal component of an extensive tooth repair is required to rebuild a tooth in order to provide proper support for a crown.
 Post and core is a thin metal rod that is cemented into the root of a tooth.
 It consists of a post that fits into the root canal and a core portion that project above the gum.
 A new replacement crown will be cemented into position over the core.

 At times there is a situation when teeth are badly broken down after root canal treatment, a post-and-core becomes necessary.
 These teeth need to be built up before they can have a replacement crown fitted over them.
 Post-and-core fabrication is the method of choice for the build-up process.
 It can only be placed in a tooth that has had a root canal because the space previously occupied by the nerve is now filled.

 There are two major types of posts.
-One are preformed ones that come in different shapes and sizes.
-The other one are cast posts, which are custom made in the lab from special metals and are stronger.
-The preformed posts take one visit and cast posts need two visits to either the Arlington or Southlake office to complete.
+One type is preformed.
+They come in different shapes and sizes.
+The other type are cast posts, which are custom made in the lab from special metals and are stronger.
+The preformed posts take one visit and cast posts need two visits to either the Southlake dental office to complete.